KCap923/SBA-320-React-Web-App/README.md

 👋 Hi I’m Krystle,

 💻 Technology used ...
-VSC, API from NASA https://api.nasa.gov/,
+VSC, API used http://makeup-api.herokuapp.com/,

 👀 I’m interested in ...
 Growing my knowledge in web development, and helping others along the way.